boobeeeee/block-shodan/README.md

 # blacklist-shodan
-blacklist shodan and censys ips
+Block all Shodan and Censys IPs with iptables